How can it help me?

 - Configurable page sizes, margins, columns, fonts, and spacing

-- Tooltips available on every option with context-specific help
+- Tooltips available throughout with context-specific help

 - Easy to alter Styles/Markers using built-in Style editor